Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 The Link Between Obesity and Sleep

-That said, there are some unique issues that come with obesity and sleep.
-The two seem to have a cyclical relationship in which obesity can cause sleep issues, and sleep issues can cause weight gain.
-Our goal here is not to give body image or weight advice but to help you understand the connection between obesity and sleep so that you can get the best sleep possible.
+Our goal here is not to give body image or weight advice but to help you understand the connection between obesity and sleep to get the best sleep possible.

-Can Poor Sleep Cause Weight Fluctuations?
+Can Poor Sleep Cause Weight Gain?

 Common Sleep Issues in People Who are Overweight